-This 8-part series about investing in stocks begins with a brief history of world stock markets because the most important lesson that investors should take from history is that they should learn from history.
+This 8-part series about investing in stocks is for beginners who want to learn how to invest.
+It begins with a brief history of world stock markets because the most important lesson that investors should take from history is that they should learn from history.
 This outstanding video series was produced by SensibleInvesting.tv.
 I have created a summary and transcript to help you find spots that interest you and make the best use of your time.

 Summary of video: Lessons From Stock Market History Pt.1: world stock markets

 SensibleInvesting.tv is an independent voice that makes important educational videos about passive investing—the best I’ve seen.
 This series features some of the biggest names and brightest minds in the investment world.
 It is presented and produced by Robin Powell and his team at SensibleInvesting.tv, and published on YouTube.
 It is a great honor to include it in our collection of video tutorials about “Investing in Stocks”.

 Key points about investing in stocks from this video:

 - There’s a lot to learn from history to avoid being influenced by the recent past.

 - For centuries investors have shared the same goals, made the same mistakes, enjoyed the same highs, and suffered the same lows.

 - We see this pattern repeated: markets crash, they crash frequently, and often with more magnitude than most investors expect.